geneontology/go-ontology/docs/ObsoleteTerm.md

    - Under the 'SubClass Of' entry, click the ```x``` on the right-hand side to delete the SubClass Relation.

 4. Add ‘obsolete’ to the term name
-In the 'Annotations' window, click on the 'O' on the right-hand side of the rdfs:label entry to edit the term string.
+In the 'Annotations' window, click on the ```o``` on the right-hand side of the rdfs:label entry to edit the term string.
 In the resulting window, in the Literal tab, in front of the term name, type: ```obsolete```
  __Note the case-sensitivity__.

 5. Add ‘OBSOLETE’ to the term definition
-In the 'Description' window, click on the 'O' on the right-hand side of the definition entry.
+In the 'Description' window, click on the ```o``` on the right-hand side of the definition entry.
 In the resulting window, in the Literal tab, at the beginning of the definition, type: ```OBSOLETE```
  __Note the case-sensitivity__.

 6. Add a statement about why the term was made obsolete